 Why pain persists - Understanding chronic pain

 A lot of the time we forget that pain is normal and helpful!
-Pain allows us to know when we are in danger.
+Pain is actually an adaptive strategy that alerts us when we are in danger.
 Pain is the body’s way of communicating with the brain that it is in danger and/or injured and physical action is required.
 For example, you are playing soccer and fall and break your leg.
 The pain from your broken leg lets you know that you are injured and you need to go to the hospital.
 However, all pain is not this simple.
 This is when we start to see the aspects of chronic/persistent pain arise.

 Chronic pain actually has a lot less to do with the body’s tissues, muscles, and joints than a you might think.
 If you have experienced chronic pain you might find this impossible to believe.
 You feel the pain in your tissues, muscles, and/or joints, so how can it not be the root cause?
 In order to understand this we have to look at how the nervous system reacts to an injury.
 After an injury or an accident, your body can go into a state that is commonly referred to as “fight-or-flight” mode.
 When you enter in this state your body releases the stress chemicals adrenalin and cortisol.
 These stress chemicals have the purpose of communicating to the brain that you are in danger and that action is required.
 Eventually, once you are safe again, i.e. after receiving appropriate treatment at the hospital, this fight or flight mode is meant to “turn-off”, and thus stop producing stress hormones.
 However, in people who develop chronic and persistent pain these stress chemicals often don’t stop being produced and this “fight or flight” mode continues.
-This causes an issue for your body because these hormones are only meant to be activated for small periods of time in order to produce a physical response.
-When you continuously operate in “fight or flight” mode as a result of a painful injury, the brain is being told that you are still not safe.
-This means that your brain still views the injury as needing attention and continues to amplify the pain.
-The continuous stress chemicals being released cause your nervous system to become highly sensitized – this causes increased heart rate, increased blood pressure, shallower breathing, digestive issues, and muscle tension constantly!
+This causes an issue for the body because these hormones are only meant to be activated for small periods of time in order to produce a physical response.
+When a person continuously operates in “fight or flight” mode as a result of a painful injury, the brain is being told that the person is still not safe.
+This means that the brain still views the injury as needing attention and continues to amplify the pain.
+The continuous stress chemicals being released cause the nervous system to become highly sensitized – this causes persistent increased heart rate, increased blood pressure, shallower breathing, digestive issues, and muscle tension!
 Your body cannot heal when your nervous system is this sensitized as dealing with this perceived ‘threat’ is your body’s first priority – and so the injury continues to persist in pain.

 So how can you help break this cycle?